Finitely forcible graphons: Introduction

 Besides the advantage of a simpler definition, the new language enables us to specify the structure which is forced and to use analytic methods together with algebraic ones.
-In this language the Chung-Graham-Wilson theorem says that if $t(P_2,W)=1/2$ and $t(C_4,W)=1/16$ then $W$ is the constant $1/2$ function.
-A generalization of this was proved by Lov\'asz and S\'os in \cite{LSos}: every step function is finitely forcible in $\WW_0$.
+In this language the Chung-Graham-Wilson theorem says that if $t(K_2,W)=1/2$ and $t(C_4,W)=1/16$ for $W\in\WW_0$, then $W$ is the constant $1/2$ function.
+A generalization of this was proved by Lov\'asz and S\'os in \cite{LSos}: every stepfunction is finitely forcible in $\WW_0$.

-After the Lov\'asz--S\'os result it remained open for a few years weather only stepfunctions are finitely forcible.
+After the Lov\'asz--S\'os result it remained open for a few years whether only stepfunctions are finitely forcible.
 This is true in a one-variable analogue of the forcing problem: a bounded function $f:~[0,1]\to\R$ is forced by finitely many moments if and only if it is a stepfunction.
 In this paper we show that in the 2-variable case more complicated structures can be forced.
 One family of these structures is the indicator function of a level set of a monotone symmetric 2-variable polynomial.
 Our other main example has an iterated (fractal like) structure.

 So being a stepfunction is not a characterization of finitely forcible graphons.
 The examples mentioned above are, however, stepfunctions in a weaker sense, i.e., their range is finite.
 Even this is not necessary: In Section \ref{OPER} we develop a class of operations on graphons that preserve finite forcibility in $\WW$, and applying these to the first type of examples, we construct finitely forcible graphons whose range is a continuum.
 In the finite language this implies the surprising fact that we can create an extremal problem involving the densities of finitely many subgraphs such that in the unique asymptotically optimal solution a continuous spectrum of probabilities for quasi-randomness appears.